sqali/sqali/README.md

 - Working with REST APIs
 - Version control with Git
 - GitHub for hosting and managing projects
-- Pandas for data manipulation and cleaning
-- Numpy for fast mathematical computations
 - MySQL queries for database manipulation and retrieval
 - Creating and normalizing database schemas in MySQL Workbench
 - Linux server administration and package/application installation
 - Docker file creation and containerization for application deployment
 - GitHub Actions for CI/CD implementation and workflow automation
-- Data cleaning and featurization for machine learning insights
-- Applying machine learning algorithms for data analysis
-- Deep learning for audio and image processing tasks
-- TensorFlow and Keras for deep learning model building
-- Using TensorBoard to monitor training progress

 ## Open Source Contributions